Start with strategy

 Get clarity on your objectives

 What are the key objectives of your organization?
 Most organizations have goals that go beyond financial and include things like brand awareness, new customer contact, market research, and more.

-Hone in on the Details
+Hone in on the details

 With your show strategy clearly in your crosshairs, determine the specific ways you will demonstrate impact: number of leads, shortened time to close on a deal, increased social media mentions, etc. Be as specific as possible and seek to gain consensus among the members of your team.

-Tap into Technology
+Tap into technology

 Consider all the ways technology can help you with your exhibit measurement goals on site.
 Badge scanners and lead management only scratch the surface.
 Do you have a digital display?
 Can you track attendee interest?
 Find out from the show organizer if it is possible to gain access to mobile app data specific to your exhibit.
-Read our article for all the ways technology can help measure the impact of an event or exhibit.

-Collect and Analyze
+Collect and analyze

 After the show, gather the data from your varied sources so you can manage and analyze it.
 Start with simple, flexible tools like Excel, Numbers, or Google Sheets, but also investigate custom tools with specialized features that can help you paint the bigger picture with a little more clarity.

 With these simple steps in mind, you will be on your way to mastering the art and science of exhibit measurement.